Citigroup Inc. (NYSE:C) Shares Acquired by Meridian Wealth Management LLC

 Citigroup Announces Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, August 26th.
-Stockholders of record on Monday, August 1st were given a $0.51 dividend.
+The business also recently announced a quarterly dividend, which was paid on Friday, August 26th.
+Shareholders of record on Monday, August 1st were given a dividend of $0.51 per share.
 The ex-dividend date of this dividend was Friday, July 29th.
-This represents a $2.04 dividend on an annualized basis and a dividend yield of 4.18%.
+This represents a $2.04 annualized dividend and a yield of 4.18%.
 Citigroup’s payout ratio is currently 26.09%.

 Analyst Ratings Changes

-C has been the subject of several recent research reports.
-Piper Sandler dropped their price objective on shares of Citigroup from $70.00 to $62.00 and set an “overweight” rating for the company in a research report on Friday, July 1st.
-Evercore ISI set a $54.00 price objective on shares of Citigroup in a research report on Tuesday, July 19th.
-Royal Bank of Canada dropped their price objective on shares of Citigroup from $65.00 to $60.00 and set an “outperform” rating for the company in a research report on Monday, June 27th.
-TheStreet downgraded shares of Citigroup from a “b-” rating to a “c+” rating in a research note on Tuesday, June 21st.
-Finally, Oppenheimer upped their target price on shares of Citigroup from $81.00 to $86.00 and gave the company an “outperform” rating in a research note on Monday, July 18th.
-One research analyst has rated the stock with a sell rating, nine have given a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of $62.95.
+Several equities analysts have issued reports on C shares.
+UBS Group upped their price objective on shares of Citigroup from $48.00 to $52.00 and gave the company a “neutral” rating in a research note on Monday, July 18th.
+Credit Suisse Group reduced their target price on shares of Citigroup from $58.00 to $56.00 and set a “neutral” rating for the company in a report on Monday, July 18th.
+Royal Bank of Canada reduced their target price on shares of Citigroup from $65.00 to $60.00 and set an “outperform” rating for the company in a report on Monday, June 27th.
+Seaport Res Ptn reaffirmed a “buy” rating on shares of Citigroup in a report on Friday, July 8th.
+Finally, Barclays reduced their target price on shares of Citigroup from $67.00 to $64.00 and set an “equal weight” rating for the company in a report on Monday, July 18th.
+One analyst has rated the stock with a sell rating, nine have issued a hold rating and eight have given a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $62.95.

 Citigroup Inc, a diversified financial services holding company, provides various financial products and services to consumers, corporations, governments, and institutions in North America, Latin America, Asia, Europe, the Middle East, and Africa.
 The company operates in two segments, Global Consumer Banking (GCB) and Institutional Clients Group (ICG).